enrobsop/wordpress-sync-scripts/README.md

 # What does it do?
-It's a collection of Ant and PHP scripts designed to simplify the development process on live WordPress websites.

-It permits a developer to use a single command to download a WordPress site along with it's database to a local development machine where it can be worked on with no risk to the live site.
+It's a collection of Ant and PHP scripts designed to simplify switching between _dev_ and _live_ WordPress websites.
+With these scripts, a developer can use a single command to download or upload a WordPress site, along with its database (optional).
+This way, the site can be worked on without risk to the live site content.

+## Functionality
+* Allows a developer to work offline using a full *copy* of a WordPress website including the PHP source and database.
+* Allows a developer to upload the new source code only or source code and data.

 ### Warning
-1. __THIS SCRIPT DELETES STUFF!
-[Source control of your files and data and/or make backups first!]__
+1. __THIS SCRIPT DELETES!
+[Source control your files and data and/or make backups first!]__
-2. This script(s) is a few years old now and there may be better ways to do this now.
-Please let me know.
+2. It is also a few years old and there may be better ways to achieve this now.

 ## Motivation
-* Working on a live site is rarely advisable anyway.
+* Working on a live site directly is rarely advisable.
-* CMS development is often greatly simplified when working with recent site content.
+* Recent, real CMS content helps with offline development.
-* Switching between _live_ and _dev_ databases on a dev machine risks live content being deleted or corrupted.
+* Switching between _live_ and _dev_ environments increases the risk of deletion or corruption of live content.
-* Shared-hosting packages, as used by many WP sites, provide minimal tools to update source code and data.
-FTP is typically the only option - automating this is saves time and cuts down on errors.
+* Shared-hosting packages, as used by many WordPress sites, provide limited tool sets for updating source code and data.
+FTP is often the only option - automating this process saves time and cuts down on errors.
-* Updates may be spread out over time and the content on the developer machine quickly becomes outdated.
-It is very useful to be able to download the latest version of everything quickly.
+* The content on the developer machine becomes outdated.
+It is very useful to be able to download the latest version of everything quickly and reliably.
 Especially, if ad-hoc coding changes have been performed directly on the server by 'someone else'.
 * Being able to cleanly sync code allows for easier source-control and identification of bug causes.

-## Functionality
-* Allows a developer to work offline using a full *copy* of a WordPress website including the PHP source and database.
-* Allows a developer to upload the new source code only or source code and data.

 # Quick Start